IsaHu-dev/Calorie-Mind/README.md

 - Calorie Mind provides a straightforward, command-driven interface, facilitating efficient navigation and nutrition tracking via a number selection.
 Each feature supports mindful eating practices, enabling dietary adjustments aligned with health and fitness objectives.

-    1. Add your Dinner - Input dinner entries.
+- Add your Dinner - Input dinner entries.

     - Select 1 to add a dinner entry.
 If nutritional information is unknown, the application initiates an API request to retrieve accurate values (calories, protein, fat, and carbs).

     - You can log more than one meal per day

     - Ensures the food intake logs for daily tracking.

-     2. Record New Daily Goals

-    - Set daily macronutrient targets for protein, fat, and carbs.

     - This feature helps you stay aligned with your nutrition goals and maintain a balanced diet.

     - This function allows users to input new daily goals and replace them with new custom values.

       Default macronutrient daily data: